Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 Whenever you use your Unarmed Strike, choose one of the following options for its effect.

-***Damage***
+#### Damage

-: You make an attack roll against the target.
+You make an attack roll against the target.
 Your bonus to the roll equals your Strength modifier plus your Proficiency Bonus.
 On a hit, the target takes :dmg-blunt: Bludgeoning damage equal to 1 plus your Strength modifier.

-***Grapple***
+#### Grapple

-: The target must succeed on a Strength or Dexterity saving throw (it chooses which), or it has the Grappled condition.
+The target must succeed on a Strength or Dexterity saving throw (it chooses which), or it has the Grappled condition.
 The DC for the saving throw and any escape attempts equals 8 plus your Strength modifier and Proficiency Bonus.
 This grapple is possible only if the target is no more than one size larger than you and if you have a hand free to grab it.

-:   ??? info "Grappling"
+??? info "Grappling"

     --8<-- "docs/glossary.md:grappling"

-***Shove***
+#### Shove

-: The target must succeed on a Strength or Dexterity saving throw (it chooses which), or you either push it 5 feet away or cause it to have the Prone condition.
+The target must succeed on a Strength or Dexterity saving throw (it chooses which), or you either push it 5 feet away or cause it to have the Prone condition.
 The DC for the saving throw equals 8 plus your Strength modifier and Proficiency Bonus.
 This shove is possible only if the target is no more than one size larger than you.

 ---